dh00mk3tu/very-cool-os/logs/update4.md

 But to save time, I'll give you an overview of what they are.
 You can read about them later on when you see feel like (if).

 Interputs in a modern digital computer is basically a flag, that once raised by the processor which basically a response to an event which requires attention from the software/program.
-Consider an interupt like the ```c++ break``` statement in the C/C++ language.
+Consider an interupt like the ```break``` statement in the C/C++ language.
 It breaks the current loop or flow of control and forces the program out of it.

 An interupt does the same thing but with the processor.
 It is a signal sent to the processor which "interupts" the current process.
 Both hardware and software can create interupts.